 Importantly, the team broke the data down by specialty to give each service its own delirium rate.
 (Rates ranged from a high of 40% among CABG patients to a low of 5% among those with elective joint replacements.)
 Further, the reports spelled out how delirium affected each department’s length of stay, discharge disposition rates and mortality.

-“Delirium increased length of stay two and a half times, from 4.5 days to 15,” Ms. Waszynski says.
+“Delirium increased length of stay two and a half times, from 4.5 days to 15,” Dr. Waszynski says.
 “Plus, mortality rates for patients with even one episode of delirium were much higher.”

 Those reports cemented support for the initiative across the entire hospital, from the top down.